wikimedia/mediawiki-extensions-Wikibase/docs/topics/change-propagation.md

 * Subscription management, so the repository knows which client wiki is interested in changes to which entities.
 * Dispatch state, so the repository knows which changes have already been dispatched to which client.
 * A buffer of the changes themselves.
-* Access to each client's job queue, to push ChangeNotificationJobs to.
+* Access to each client's job queue, to push [ChangeNotificationJob]s to.

 On each client, there needs to be:

-* Usage tracking.
+* Usage tracking (see @ref topic_usagetracking).
 * Access to sitelinks stored in the repository.
-* ChangeHandler for processing changes on the repo, triggered by ChangeNotificationJobs being executed.
+* [ChangeHandler] for processing changes on the repo, triggered by [ChangeNotificationJob]s being executed.
-* AffectedPagesFinder, a mechanism to determine which pages are affected by which change, based on usage tracking information (see usagetracking.wiki).
+* [AffectedPagesFinder], a mechanism to determine which pages are affected by which change, based on usage tracking information (see @ref topic_usagetracking).
-* WikiPageUpdater, for updating the client wiki's state.
+* [WikiPageUpdater], for updating the client wiki's state.

-The basic operation of change dispatching involves running two scripts regularly, typically as cron jobs: dispatchChanges.php and pruneChanges.php, both located in the repo/maintenance/ directory.
+The basic operation of change dispatching involves running two scripts regularly, typically as cron jobs: [dispatchChanges.php] and [pruneChanges.php], both located in the repo/maintenance/ directory.
 A typical cron setup could look like this:

-* Every minute, run dispatchChanges.php --max-time 120
+* Every minute, run [dispatchChanges.php] --max-time 120
-* Every hour, run pruneChanges.php --keep-hours 3 --grace-minutes 20
+* Every hour, run [pruneChanges.php] --keep-hours 3 --grace-minutes 20
 * Every minute, run runJobs.php on all clients.

-The --max-time 120 parameters tells dispatchChanges.php to be active for at most two minutes. --grace-minutes 20 tells pruneChanges.php to keep changes for at least 20 minutes after they have been dispatched.
+The --max-time 120 parameters tells [dispatchChanges.php] to be active for at most two minutes. --grace-minutes 20 tells [pruneChanges.php] to keep changes for at least 20 minutes after they have been dispatched.
 This allows the client side job queue to lag for up to 20 minutes before problems arise.

-Note that multiple instances of dispatchChanges.php can run at the same time.
+Note that multiple instances of [dispatchChanges.php] can run at the same time.
 They are designed to automatically coordinate.
 For details, refer to the --help output of these maintenance scripts.

 Below, some components involved in change dispatching are described in more detail.

 ## Usage Tracking and Subscription Management

-Usage tracking and description management are described in detail in the file usagetracking.wiki.
+Usage tracking and description management are described in detail in @ref topic_usagetracking.

 ## Change Buffer

 The change buffer holds information about each change, stored in the wb_changes table, to be accessed by the client wikis when processing the respective change.
 This is similar to MediaWiki's recentchanges table.
 The table structure is as follows:

 * change_id
   * An int(10) with an autoincrement id identifying the change.